giiulia/SummerSchoolProject/Analysis/README.md

 Since the purpose of the study are high-frequency signals, those represent an obstacle for amplitude resolution reachable by the instrumentation.
 Therefore high-pass filters will be employed to clear the waveform from unwanted signals.

 # 1. Background characterization
-The background waveform is a superimposition of multiple signals, each of them described by a frequency and a phase.\
+The background waveform is a superimposition of multiple sine waves, each of them described by a frequency and a phase.\
 * The Fourier Transform of a waveform discloses the frequency components of the signal.
 * The output of the Fourier Transform is a set complex numbers, therefore the orientations of those numbers in the complex plane are the phase components of the signal.